 [Image: cast, crew, and former mentees of Al Seed working on The Shadow of Heaven, created by Al Seed Productions and Judith Milligan]

-If you are considering applying to Waypoint-1, here are some written and video statements which should give an impression of the expriences of current participants.
+If you are considering applying to Waypoint-1, here are some written and video statements which should help give an impression of the experiences of recent participants.

 VIDEO 1: JADE ANDERSON VIDEO 2: SADIQ ALI